GSI Technology (NASDAQ:GSIT) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of GSI Technology (NASDAQ:GSIT – Get Rating) in a report published on Monday morning.
-The firm issued a hold rating on the semiconductor company’s stock.
+Equities researchers at StockNews.com began coverage on shares of GSI Technology (NASDAQ:GSIT – Get Rating) in a research note issued on Tuesday.
+The brokerage set a “hold” rating on the semiconductor company’s stock.

 Institutional Inflows and Outflows

-A number of large investors have recently made changes to their positions in GSIT.
-Cowen Prime Advisors LLC raised its stake in GSI Technology by 5.0% during the 1st quarter.
-Cowen Prime Advisors LLC now owns 429,670 shares of the semiconductor company’s stock worth $662,000 after acquiring an additional 20,618 shares during the period.
-State Street Corp raised its position in shares of GSI Technology by 7.9% during the 1st quarter.
-State Street Corp now owns 45,982 shares of the semiconductor company’s stock valued at $176,000 after purchasing an additional 3,383 shares during the period.
-Charles Schwab Investment Management Inc. purchased a new position in shares of GSI Technology during the 1st quarter valued at $67,000.
-Finally, JPMorgan Chase & Co. boosted its holdings in GSI Technology by 167.5% in the 1st quarter.
-JPMorgan Chase & Co. now owns 8,623 shares of the semiconductor company’s stock worth $33,000 after buying an additional 5,400 shares during the period.
-21.86% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of GSIT.
+Cowen Prime Advisors LLC increased its stake in shares of GSI Technology by 118.5% during the fourth quarter.
+Cowen Prime Advisors LLC now owns 409,052 shares of the semiconductor company’s stock valued at $708,000 after buying an additional 221,881 shares during the period.
+State Street Corp lifted its holdings in shares of GSI Technology by 7.9% during the first quarter.
+State Street Corp now owns 45,982 shares of the semiconductor company’s stock worth $176,000 after purchasing an additional 3,383 shares during the period.
+Charles Schwab Investment Management Inc. acquired a new position in GSI Technology in the first quarter valued at approximately $67,000.
+Bank of America Corp DE lifted its holdings in GSI Technology by 75,282.1% in the first quarter.
+Bank of America Corp DE now owns 29,399 shares of the semiconductor company’s stock valued at $51,000 after acquiring an additional 29,360 shares during the period.
+Finally, JPMorgan Chase & Co. lifted its holdings in GSI Technology by 167.5% in the first quarter.
+JPMorgan Chase & Co. now owns 8,623 shares of the semiconductor company’s stock valued at $33,000 after acquiring an additional 5,400 shares during the period.
+21.86% of the stock is currently owned by institutional investors.

 About GSI Technology